tethysplatform/tethys/docs/tutorials/getting_started/advanced.rst

     Don't forget to close your ``session`` objects when you are done.
 Eventually you will run out of connections to the database if you don't, which will cause unsightly errors.

 d.
 Create a new function called ``init_primary_db`` at the bottom of ``model.py``.
-This function is used to initialize the data database by creating the tables and adding any initial data.
+This function is used to initialize the database by creating the tables and adding any initial data.

 ::